Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: PJ-102AH Power Barrel Connector Jack

 **Rationale:** Similar to the voltage regulator, the PJ-102AH Barrel Jack is already in the lab kit, but it also appears to be the best choice out of the other barrel jack connectors.
-Most of them are similar in specifications and price, the only differences is quality and size, and the PJ-102AH Barrel Jack seems to be the best mid ground of all of these.
-It also has longer pins suitible for PCB mounting and soldering.
+Most of them are similar in specifications and price; the only differences are quality and size, and the PJ-102AH Barrel Jack seems to be the best middle ground of all of these.
+It also has longer pins suitable for PCB mounting and soldering.